dangminhduc/security-speciality-note/README.md

   - Config custom claim rules to issue and transform claims between claims provider(AD) and relying parties(STS)
   - Create custom rule uses regular expressions to transform each of the group memberships of the form AWS-<Account Number>-<Role Name> into in the IAM role ARN, IAM federation provider ARN form AWS expects.
 - If you are developing an application using the Kinesis Client Library (KCL), your policy must include permissions for Amazon DynamoDB and Amazon CloudWatch; the KCL uses DynamoDB to track state information for the application, and CloudWatch to send KCL metrics to CloudWatch on your behalf.
+- AD connection from AWS Managed AD to on-premise node can be encrypted by using LDAP over SSL(LDAPS).